bluday/bluday-dotnet/README.md

 # bluday-dotnet

-A library for .NET 8 (and above) with common solutions and convenient method extensions.
+A .NET 8 library with common and convenient solutions.